markjolesen/tabitha/docinstall/readme.md

 # Installation

+	These instructions are for the Windows 64-bit Operating System.

 	There are two parts to installing tabitha: (1) PostgreSQL and (2) tabitha.
 Downloading the files and installing them could take up to an hour.